deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/source/ee-defining-default-values.md

 ### P5 ----------------------------

-* I can go futher and define URLs that do not contain any segment variable at all, relying on just the default values to identify the action and controller.
+* I can go further and define URLs that do not contain any segment variable at all, relying on just the default values to identify the action and controller.
 * And as an example, Listing 15-10 shows how I have mapped the root URL for the application by providing default values for both segments.
     Listing 15-10.
 Providing action and controller default values in the RouteConfig.cs file